matyalatte/Texconv-Custom-DLL/docs/README.md

 The official texconv only supports Windows.
 But the custom build supports the following platforms and compilers.

--   Windows 10 + MSVC
+-   Windows 10 (or later) + MSVC
 -   MacOS 10.15 (or later) + AppleClang
--   Ubuntu 20.04 (or later) + GCC
--   Alpine Linux + GCC
+-   Linux + GCC 9.1 (or later)

-And it might work on other linux distributions.

 ## Download

 You can download the built binary from [the release page](https://github.com/matyalatte/Texconv-Custom-DLL/releases).

 -   `TexconvCustomDLL*-Windows.zip` is for Windows.
--   `TexconvCustomDLL*-macOS.tar.bz2` is for Mac (10.15 or later).
+-   `TexconvCustomDLL*-macOS.tar.bz2` is for macOS (10.15 or later).
--   `TexconvCustomDLL*-Linux.tar.bz2` is for Ubuntu (20.04 or later).
+-   `TexconvCustomDLL*-Linux.tar.bz2` is for Linux with GLIBC 2.27+ and GLIBCXX 3.4.26+.

 > Each zip file has a DLL and executables.
 > You can copy whichever you want to use to your project.
-> (The execuatble won't refer the DLL.)
+> (The execuatbles won't refer the DLL.)

-> The linux build only supports Ubuntu due to the glibc dependences.
+> The linux build only supports distributions using GLIBC.
-> If you want to use it on other linux distributions, you should get the lib or build texconv by yourself.
+> Build the executable by yourself if you want to use it on unsupported distros.

 ## Usage